Astreak/DistributedChatApplication/README.md

 ## OnGoing..

 Working incrementally on the application UI and adding more functionalities to it.
-Contanarizing the project and setting up the deployment pipeline to aws
+Containerizing the project and setting up the deployment pipeline to aws

 ## Contributing